 Creating a strong personal brand requires you get to the heart and soul of who you are and how you want your customers to feel when they work with you.
 Branding is all about emotion.

 Answering “who you are” is a big, tough, soul-searching question that can get you stuck.
 It’s hard because it should be soul-searching, branding is all about emotion.
-There’s a powerful exercise I used in my own business — if you would like to learn how I got brand clarity, just pop your details below and I’ll send it on over!

 I want to leave you with two final thoughts: